What is a Self-Referral?

 What to expect when you self-refer to Physiotherapy at Guy’s & St Thomas’:

-- Your referral will be reviewed within two working days by a specialist physiotherapist.
+- Your referral will be reviewed by a specialist physiotherapist.

 - You will be contacted by telephone or letter to arrange this appointment.